 Before placing an Interlibrary Loan request, use the “Search Stonehill Catalog” and “Check E-Journals” links to make sure the article is not available in the Library.
 Journal articles may also be available in paper or microform.
 To locate print journals the Library owns, search HillSearch.
 Information about searching HillSearch for journal titles is available on the Library website.
 If the item is not available in the Library, then you can use Interlibrary Loan to request an electronic copy from another institution.

 If you have a citation for an article and would like to know if the library has access to the publication, search by the journal title using HillSearch.

 If you have questions about locating particular databases, or finding resources within a database, remember that the Reference Department is here to help!
 You can reach us via email at email@example.com, by phone at 508.565.1203, by text at 508.709.0223, in person at the Reference Desk, or via LibChat.

-If you do not find the class guide you are looking for, ask a reference librarian for help.
+You can also find Course Guides that have been created to help you find the resources you need for specific classes are also listed.
+If you do not find the course guide you are looking for, ask a reference librarian for help.